 Beans and Legumes

-Beans provide nutrition for those on a regular diet, but they’re not fit for the ketogenic diet due to their high starch (carb) content.
+Beans provide some fiber and other nutrients, but they’re not a great fit for the ketogenic diet due to their high starch (carb) content.
 Avoid legumes including*:

 Fruit is healthy, right?

 Sure, but that doesn’t mean they’re keto-compliant.
 Fruit is high in sugar and carbs, so they’re usually a no-go on the keto diet.
 That includes tropical fruits, fruit juices, dried fruits, and fruit smoothies (for the most part).